Finnish Reform Movement

 It was founded by the 19 MPs who left the Finns Party on 13 June 2017 in protest against Jussi Halla-aho having been elected party leader.
 The new parliamentary group of these defectors was initially called New Alternative (Uusi vaihtoehto, UV; Nytt alternativ, NA).
 A new name for the party was announced on 19 June.
 The association of this name was officially registered on 3 July 2017.

 The party was chaired by Sampo Terho, the Minister for European Affairs, Culture and Sport, until June 2019.
-It also includes all the other cabinet ministers who were previously members of the Finns Party: Timo Soini, Jussi Niinistö, Jari Lindström and Pirkko Mattila.
+It also included all the other cabinet ministers who were previously members of the Finns Party: Timo Soini, Jussi Niinistö, Jari Lindström and Pirkko Mattila.
 It was one of the three parties that made up the Sipilä Cabinet until its resignation on 8 March 2019.

 It lost all seats in the 2019 election.
 In April 2022, it changed its name to the Finnish Reform Movement.
+The party was de-registered in 2023 after failing to win seats in two consecutive parliamentary elections, and dissolved itself two months later.